haocheng-ma/TDC-based-Security-Primitive/README.md

 -README 				: This file

--TDC_IP_CORE			        : This folder contains EDN, UCF and Wrapper files both for Spartan-6 FPGAs.
+-TDC_IP_CORE			        : This folder contains NGC, UCF and Wrapper files both for Spartan-6 FPGAs.

 Usage of the Security Primitive